 We understand.
 That’s why we created the “Template Savings Calculator” to help you decide, right from the start, if it will make economic sense to turn a static asset in your brand library into a dynamic, customizable template.

-If you’ve got a DAM, and you’re utilizing dynamic templating capabilities (Forrester’s Nick Barber says that most DAM implementations do not), then you’ll find the calculator pretty much self-explanatory.
+If you’ve got a DAM, and you’re utilizing dynamic templating capabilities (Forrester’s Nick Barber says that most DAM implementations do not), then you’ll find the calculator pretty self-explanatory.

 If you’re new to the world of dynamic templates, we’ve built a list of definitions and assumptions that will help you put the Calculator to good use.